 The Michigan Cannabis Manufacturers Association announced Byrum & Fisk Advocacy Communications, led by partner Mark Fisk, will join current MCMA Executive Director Stephen Linder as co-executive director.

 The appointment of Byrum & Fisk was unanimously approved by the MCMA board.

 “I am pleased to announce that Mark Fisk will be joining me as co-executive director to support the MCMA’s dedication to providing safe, tested cannabis products to Michigan consumers in a regulated market and take our bipartisan approach to the next level,” Linder said.
 “Mark’s extensive background will be a great asset as we enter the final stages of the passage of the Michigan Cannabis Safety Act, which would help ensure all cannabis in Michigan is tested, clearly labeled, tracked, licensed and taxed.”

-MCDC Notes Retirement
+MCDC Notes Retirement and Promotion